jesse-toftum/cash_ml/docs/source/api_docs_for_geeks.rst

   :param verbose: [default- True] I try to give you as much information as possible throughout the process.
 But if you just want the trained pipeline with less verbose logging, set verbose=False and we'll reduce the amount of logging.

   :param ml_for_analytics: [default- True] Whether or not to print out results for which features the trained model found useful.
-If ``True``, auto_ml will print results that an analyst might find interesting.
+If ``True``, cash_ml will print results that an analyst might find interesting.
   :type ml_for_analytics: Boolean

   :param take_log_of_y: [default- None] For regression problems, accuracy is sometimes improved by taking the natural log of y values during training, so they all exist on a comparable scale.